NifraWahaj/Gelato-e-Caffe/README.md

 ## Issues
 - AdminReview: not Showing rating of each customer with their review  - FIXED
-- AdminReview: Sorting by rating missing
+- AdminReview: Sorting by rating missing - FIXED
 - AdminReview: View month wise missing - FIXED
 - Reviews.html nav bar style -FIXED